NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Hellinger Distance
 ........................

-The Hellinger Distance, is a distance metric used to quantify the similarity between two distributions.
-It measures the overlap between the probabilities assigned to the same event by both reference and analysis.
-It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which analysis assigns some positive probability and vice versa.
+The `Hellinger Distance`_, is a distance metric used to quantify the similarity between two probability distributions.
+It measures the overlap between the probabilities assigned to the same event by both reference and analysis samples.
+It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which the analysis sample assigns some positive probability and vice versa.
-The formula is given by:

 For a categorical feature Hellinger Distance is defined as:

 .. math::
  H\left(X_i^{ref},X_i^{ana}\right) = \frac{1}{\sqrt{2}}\left[\sum_{x \in X}\left(\sqrt{{F}_{ref}(x)}-\sqrt{{F}_{ana}(x)}\right)^2dx\right]^{1/2}

+where :math:`{F}_{ref}` and :math:`{F}_{ana}` refer to the Probability Mass Functions of the reference and analysis samples respectively.

+In order to Calculate Hellinger Distance for categorical data, NannyML splits a categorical feature into bins where each bin corresponds to a unique label in the reference data.
+The relative frequency for each bin from reference and the samples of analysis data is calculated to generate the resulting Hellinger Distance.
+If there's any unseen category that does not already exist in the calculated bins, another bin is created that fits all the new data.
+An additional bin is also created in reference and its probability/relative frequency is set to 0.

 .. _univ_cat_method_l8: